 You may indicate that you need a receipt on the invoice with your payment, or email us with a request at PCSA@facs.org.
 A receipt will not be sent without a request.

 Yes.
 PCSA accepts all credit cards.
 You may also print out an invoice and mail payment by check.

 Currently. there are five categories of membership: Active, Senior, Non-resident, Honorary and Retired.

 Please email your updated status to PCSA@facs.org.
 The Offices will inform the Council of your status change at the next Annual Meeting.

 I no longer wish to be a Member.
 What do I do?

-You may issue a letter of resignation (or an email) to PCSA@facs.org.
+You may issue a letter of resignation by email to PCSA@facs.org.
 We will forward this to your Caucus Councilor and inform the Council.

 How much are dues?

-Dues are $350 per year and should be paid before the Annual Meeting.
-Members are emailed annually and also reminded, however, it is the members responsibility to pay their dues.
+Dues are $350 per year and should be paid before attending the Annual Meeting.
+Members are emailed annually and also reminded; however, it is the member’s responsibility to pay their dues.
 To find out if your dues are up to date, contact PCSA Management at PCSA@facs.org.